 GeneCards Summary for TRDN Gene

 TRDN (Triadin) is a Protein Coding gene.
-Diseases associated with TRDN include ventricular tachycardia, catecholaminergic polymorphic, 5, with or without muscle weakness and trdn-related catecholaminergic polymorphic ventricular tachycardia.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include protein homodimerization activity and ion channel binding.
+Diseases associated with TRDN include Ventricular Tachycardia, Catecholaminergic Polymorphic, 5, With Or Without Muscle Weakness and Catecholaminergic Polymorphic Ventricular Tachycardia.
+Among its related pathways are Ion channel transport and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ion channel binding.

 Contributes to the regulation of lumenal Ca2+ release via the sarcoplasmic reticulum calcium release channels RYR1 and RYR2, a key step in triggering skeletal and heart muscle contraction.
 Required for normal organization of the triad junction, where T-tubules and the sarcoplasmic reticulum terminal cisternae are in close contact (By similarity).
 Required for normal skeletal muscle strength.
 Plays a role in excitation-contraction coupling in the heart and in regulating the rate of heart beats.